kidoju/Kidoju-Data/README.md

 This GitHub project only has the [issues](https://github.com/kidoju/Kidoju-Feedback/issues) section.

-The goal is to create a searchable forum of question and answers and to collect user feedback regarding the use of [Kidoju](https://www.kidoju.com).
+The goal is to create a searchable forum of questions and answers and to collect user feedback regarding the use of [Kidoju](https://www.kidoju.com).